 KCHS Policy Council is a leadership group made up mostly of current Head Start and Early Head Start parents and community representatives.
 The Policy Council is similar to a parent/teacher organization in a school, but operates with real authority.
 The Policy Council helps the Board of Directors and the Executive Director to govern the agency.
 Members of the Policy Council help the leadership of Head Start to understand the ideas and the needs of parents in our program.
 They also remind us of the parent’s perspective when we consider how our program is designed for children and families.

 The Policy Council must be made up of at least 51% of current Head Start and Early Head Start parents.
 Often, former parents will continue to serve for a time on the Council, to lend their experience to current parents.
 Community members serve as well.
 Members may serve for a maximum of three years and are re-elected annually.
-It is a great opportunity to meet other parents within the County, to learn more about programs that serve your child, and to help all of the members of KCHS make it the best it can be!
+This is a great opportunity to meet and connect with other parents within the County, to learn more about programs that serve your child, and to help all of the members of Knox County Head Start make it the best it can be!

 Interested in Serving?

-Vacant spots can be filled any time, but there is an application process.
-Contact Tamara (above) for details.
-Full elections (where all slots become o pen for voting at each of the centers by all parents of enrolled child) are held in September, and a new Policy Council is seated each year in October.
+Vacant spots can be filled throughout the year with an election process completed at your center.
+Contact Halle (above) for details.
+Yearly elections are held in September, and a new Policy Council is seated each year in October.

 Current open positions include: